starcharles/geolocation-app/README.md

-Geolocation Matching and Chating App
+# Geolocation Matching and Chating App

-## Under Construction
+- Under Construction

-## Will not constructed
+- Will not constructed

-## This is only a sample codes for study and practicing
+- This is only a sample codes for study and practicing

+### OK?